ma 12.3.2018 - 15.3.2018

 The course is designed for Deck Officers, Engineer Officers and personnel working toward an STCW Certificate of Competency (COC) who wish to start The Nautical Institute’s DP Operator Training Scheme.
-Maximum number of participants on the course is six and minimum number of participants is four.
+Maximum number of participants on the course is eight and minimum number of participants is four.

 • A definition of dynamic positioning, the six degrees of freedom and the DP control function.